mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 #### 1:03:30

-**Question**: I have a question.
+**Question:** I have a question.
 I think I have some feel, when you talk about “when you walk, just walk, when you sit, just sit, when it’s time to die, just die,” without adding any other confusion to it, speculating about the mystical world or whatever.
 But I’m confused about different teachers saying different things.
 I mentioned to you a couple of weeks ago that this last Friday the American spiritual teacher Ram Daas was down in Iowa City, and so Friday night we went to see him.
 And a lot of what he was saying came I think from his Hindu training, and reincarnation, and different levels of consciousness – all these things are important.
 He talks about things like death as things that you can consciously know about as a human being.
 Like, if you’re an expert in meditation, he talks as though he can go into death and experience it, and come back out again as a human being and know about it.
 But you always say things like, how will Katagiri die, no way of knowing ahead of time, the only way to find out is to die.
 So I’m confused: teachers that stress the importance of the mystical thing – do they really know what they’re talking about?

 *[Laughter.]*

 ...
 Or shouldn’t that be taken seriously?

-**Katagiri**: Well this life and death is not a psychological point of view, psychological *[unintelligible]*.
+**Katagiri:** Well this life and death is not a psychological point of view, psychological *[unintelligible]*.
 Even though, you mentioned, Ram Daas says he can go to death and come back – I understand, I can go to death.
 But it is something just like psychological stuff, don’t you think so?
 Because your body or any body [are] here.

 Look at the Indians and yoga.
 You can get in a certain casket and close the door, and completely you can stop the breathing.
 Maybe you can go to death.
 But whatever you say, this is – *[He laughs.]* I don’t know; I read a little article where wires were coming in to his body, checking him, how long he can stop his heart.
 But it’s not *exactly* stopped; he’s not *exactly* dead.
 I am talking about *exactly* death. *[Laughter.]* Not psychological stuff!
 Do you understand?
 You are talking about something a little bit psychological.
 I can understand, I can feel psychological stuff.

-**Same person**: Yeah, but, it seems like what you’re saying, that’s a little bit different from what he seemed to be talking about.
+**Same person:** Yeah, but, it seems like what you’re saying, that’s a little bit different from what he seemed to be talking about.

-**Katagiri**: Yes, so if ... something [is] like real, I can say so.
+**Katagiri:** Yes, so if ... something [is] like real, I can say so.
 Or I can experience not necessarily metaphysically, philosophically; I can experience it before.
 Sort of like judo, where you can “die” immediately – like this, you know, a choke?
 I went to death.
 That’s interesting, right in the moment when you “die”.
 But it’s very simple, just like a *[unintelligible]* – that’s all. *[Laughter.]* But then immediately the teacher [picks up] and boom, you can come back. *[Laughter.]* *[Unintelligible.]*

-**Same person**: I don’t understand that; it sounds like you’re saying death is like getting knocked out or something.
+**Same person:** I don’t understand that; it sounds like you’re saying death is like getting knocked out or something.

-**Katagiri**: Yes, knocked out, just knocked out.
+**Katagiri:** Yes, knocked out, just knocked out.
 Let’s imagine you are on an airplane going down to the ground.
 You are scared – not just you, everybody is scared, going down.
 And then *boom* – “What is that?”
 Just like *[unintelligible]*; that’s all.

-**Same person**: For example, when Ram Daas spoke last Friday, and other stuff I’ve heard from him, he always says that isn’t the end, that there are states of consciousness that continue on.
+**Same person:** For example, when Ram Daas spoke last Friday, and other stuff I’ve heard from him, he always says that isn’t the end, that there are states of consciousness that continue on.

-**Katagiri**: Yes, I understand.
+**Katagiri:** Yes, I understand.
 That is a metaphysical understanding, okay?
 Still metaphysical understanding.
 It’s going on – I understand this.
 Life is going, of course.
 But you cannot say “life is constantly going.”
 What is that?
 How can you show it?
 The eternity of life, death and life connected exactly – how can you show it?
 Well of course we can explain it metaphysically, psychologically, or philosophically – but I am talking about real death itself.
 I told you before ... all beings, death and life, is something connected with each of us individually, otherwise you cannot say life or death.
 But death itself and life itself are completely something you have to deal with directly; that is real death.
 How can you show it?
 Can you?

 Well, I don’t want [you] to understand it completely.
 So, can you feel this?
 But never mind. *[Laughter.]*

 Of course, I understand.
 And also I understand – Ram Daas? – I understand this.

-**Same person**: It’s just like they’ve got, even the Buddhists, like say the Tibetan Buddhists have this whole system for the bardo, what happens when you die.
+**Same person:** It’s just like they’ve got, even the Buddhists, like say the Tibetan Buddhists have this whole system for the bardo, what happens when you die.
 Are we to take that seriously or not?

-**Katagiri**: Yes – but that’s why here it says, “We already become sick.” *[He laughs.]* Finally all you have to do is just to die.
+**Katagiri:** Yes – but that’s why here it says, “We already become sick.” *[He laughs.]* Finally all you have to do is just to die.
 [If] you have to die, this is a simple practice, and no sadness, no suffering, nothing.
 But if you die, people say, “Are you *okay*?
 How have you been?
 How are you?” – right in the middle of death.
 This [question], it makes you *sick*.
 Because, where are you heading for?
 After death, what happens?
 We want to know.
 This really makes you sick; just like Vimalakirti.

 So it is okay, if you are interested in that stuff, you should research it, understand it.
 But – don’t mix up the psychological, metaphysical, philosophical death and also real death itself.
 Don’t mix them up.
 It’s not others’ stories, it’s not the metaphysical death stories; real death is *you*.
 If I think [about] that, it always opens my eyes: “Who dies? *I* die.
 Oh my goodness!
 How can I help?
 How can I scream?”
 I am talking about this.
 And also, when we die, we want to be present in peace and harmony, don’t you think so?